dwilkie/somleng-smpp/README.md

 The sandbox provides a way to enqueue MT jobs using Sidekiq in Ruby for processing in Java

 ```
-bundle exec foreman run ruby enqueue_mt.rb -e ../.chibi_smsc_configuration
+bundle exec foreman run ruby enqueue_mt.rb -e .chibi_smsc_configuration
 ```

-This if you java process is running it should execute the job
+If the java process is running it should execute the job